 Moreover, our method accounts for the annual fluctuation in the number of newspapers by focusing on the relative frequency of references to the Alta controversy each year.
 This ensures that our findings are not skewed by the changes in the newspaper industry over time, providing a consistent basis for analyzing trends and patterns in the coverage of the Alta controversy.

 To create our corpus, we set out to craft a search strategy which would capture as much as possible of what was written about the Alta-controversy.
 After many iterations, we opted for a strategy that matches terminology only used in relation to the Alta-controversy, like “Demonstrantene i Alta”.
 An unresolved problem is the quality of the scanned newspapers from NB.
-While in general excellent, we saw that in some cases, some letters are not properly transcribed.
+While in general excellent, we saw that in some cases, some letters are not properly recognized.
 Another problem is that although we have a quite broad search strategy, some cases discussing the Alta-Controversy have certainly been left out.
 We do, of course, not know which ones this is, else we had included them.
-We accounted for the two most common forms of written Norwegian language, Bokmål and Nynorsk.
+We accounted for the two forms of written Norwegian language, Bokmål and Nynorsk.

 After collecting all the newspapers matching our criteria, we wanted to extract text related to the Alta-controversy.
 To do this, we used NBs concordance search.
 This tool lets you take a word and extract n words before and after the same word.
 For example, if we look up “Alta-saken”, we will get all strings containing “Alta-saken”.
 Here is an example of such a string, the words gathered from the concordance search are in italics, and the search term is in bold: “Og som et PR-trlck i Alta-saken er dette vel i og for seg greit nok .
 Men hvis denne sultestreiken skal ha noe mer alvorlig”.
 After some data cleaning, we ended up with 74182 unique strings of words.